Ninth Judicial Circuit Court

 b) a motion or petition is filed, a hearing is held, and the court enters an order granting a change.

-The FOC has a responsibility to petition the court in certain circumstances for the modification of child support.
+The FOC has a responsibility to petition the court in certain circumstances for the modification of child support (see section on Modification of Support Orders).